-Asian stocks mostly higher as dollar strengthens
+Global stocks edge up as investors look to Trump remarks

 TRUMP FACTOR: Investors are awaiting Trump’s first news conference in nearly six months, as questions fly over Russia’s role in the election year hacking of Democratic groups.
-Markets are awaiting news on Trump’s plan to disengage from his businesses and on his policy positions.
+Investors are awaiting news on Trump’s plan to disengage from his businesses and on his policy positions on international trade.

+THE QUOTE: “Trading is likely to remain cautious ahead of press conferences with Fed members on Thursday, and Trump tonight.
+There is little in the way of data to drive sentiment prior to these events,” Alex Furber, a sales trader at CMC Markets, said in a commentary.

 Most Read Stories